tudor-malene/Easygrid/README.md

     * _attributeName_ - and the attribute name (in the specified context)
     * pagination will be handled by the framework

+    The filterClosure takes 2 parameters: the Filter object and the actual row - and returns true if the row matches the filter

 3.	**custom**
     * when the list to be displayed is dynamic ( generated by a closure )